MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faq-case-mgmt.md

 ## FAQ on resolving cases

-### I can't see Billable time, Remarks, or Total time fields on the case resolution dialog box.
+### Why can't I see Billable time, Remarks, or Total time fields on the case resolution dialog box?

 As part of April 2023 wave, by default, agents see the minimal case resolution dialog.
 The minimal case resolution dialog displays the **Resolution Type** and **Resolution** only.
 You can disable the minimal case resolution dialog and switch to the legacy experience.
 More information: [Disable the minimal case resolution dialog](add-enhanced-case-management.md#disable-the-minimal-case-resolution-dialog).